ddnexus/pagy/docs/toolbox/paginators/countish.md

 ---

-`:countish` is an OFFSET paginator that memoizes the result of the `COUNT` query, running it only once per collection (instead of once per page), and optionally recounting it when stale.
-It supports the full UI without limitations.
+`:countish` is an OFFSET paginator that memoizes the result of the `COUNT` query, running it only once per collection (instead of once per page), and optionally recounting it when it's stale.

+It **fully** supports all the helpers and navigators.

 ```ruby Controller
 # count only once and memoize for all pages